zhan4429/TuftsContainers.github.io/README.md

-# Mastering Reproducibility: pulling, running and building containerized HPC applications
+# Mastering Reproducibility - pulling, running and building containerized HPC applications

 ## What is container?
 - A **container** is an abstraction for a set of technologies that aim to solve the problem of how to get software to run reliably when moved from one computing environment to another.